albertolopes/albertolopes/README.md

 - I'm graduated in Information Technology;

-- I'm a software development analyst
+- I'm a software engineer | analyst

 - I'm currently working and learning more about Java;